 What this isn't: It's not going to be make you a professional photographer - it's not going to into detail on using the many manual settings on a pro-level camera or to use the astounding depth of options on pro-level software like Adobe Photoshop.

 Instead, we're going to take a look at a relatively simple digital camera and the camera on a smartphone - your camera and/or smartphone will almost certainly be different, but hopefully you can apply the ideas from to your own gear.
-We'll look at several pieces of software available for Windows PCs and make some recommendations for Mac-users and users of iOS and Android devices.
+In Part 2 we'll look at several pieces of software available for Windows PCs and make some recommendations for Mac-users and users of iOS and Android devices.
 We'll also look at several cloud-based photo storage services and book/card/calendar printing services.

 ||45-55 mm lens were 'standard' on